SMA-Robotics-6843/GuardianGears25/README.md

 FRC Team 6843 Guardian Gears' command-based Project for the Reefscape season.

-Remember that documentation for most things can be found [here](https://docs.wpilib.org) or by searching "(topic) documentation."
+Remember that documentation for most things can be found in the [wpilib docs](https://docs.wpilib.org).

 ## Subsystems

+This year, instead of having a seperate file for every command, I created each command inline in their respective subsystem files.

 - CTRE Drivetrain
-  - MK4i motors with Pigeon 2 gyro
+  - MK4i swerve with Kraken motors and Pigeon 2 gyro
 - Elevator
   - Two motors spinning opposite
 - End Effector